SarthakSKumar/IoT-Projects-and-Scripts/README.md

 ## 🤔Need more help?

-You can refer to the following articles on the basics of Git and Github and can also contact me, in case you are stuck:
+You can refer to the following articles on the basics of Git and GitHub and can also contact me, in case you are stuck:
 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request)
 - [How to create a Pull Request](https://opensource.com/article/19/7/create-pull-request-github)